-- Entries for most individual competitions must be made on the relevant entry forms obtainable from the NRA Offices or from the NRA website www. nra.org.uk.
+- 758 Entries for most individual competitions must be made on the relevant entry forms obtainable from the NRA Offices or from the NRA website www. nra.org.uk.
 The principal individual competitions in TR, MR and F Class can all be entered electronically using the online entry form on the NRA website, and competitors are encouraged to use electronic entry to the greatest possible extent.
-Some minor, restricted and concurrent competitions may be entered only at the NRA Offices or on the range. - A competitor is responsible for the correct and legible entry on any entry form of his name, postal address, post code, e-mail address (if available) and all details required, including his class, rank and Unit or club.
+Some minor, restricted and concurrent competitions may be entered only at the NRA Offices or on the range. - 759 A competitor is responsible for the correct and legible entry on any entry form of his name, postal address, post code, e-mail address (if available) and all details required, including his class, rank and Unit or club.
 The various Certificates of Qualification must be completed and signed.
 Where exemption from Special Duties is claimed on medical grounds a valid doctor's certificate must be attached to the entry form by claimants under 70 years of age, unless a permanent certificate has been submitted previously. - 760 Each competitor must enter on a separate entry form.
-If a competitor sends in more than one entry form he is responsible for notifying this fact on every subsequent entry form. - Age-related discounts are available for some competitions and will be indicated on the relevant entry form. - Late entries after the closing date(s) may be accepted on payment of an extra fee.
-The extra fee payable will depend on the date of receipt of the entry form and will be indicated on the relevant entry form. - Late entries for squadded competitions will not normally be accepted after 12:00 on the day preceding the match or matches concerned, or the first match of a staged shoot.
+If a competitor sends in more than one entry form he is responsible for notifying this fact on every subsequent entry form. - 761 Age-related discounts are available for some competitions and will be indicated on the relevant entry form. - 762 Late entries after the closing date(s) may be accepted on payment of an extra fee.
+The extra fee payable will depend on the date of receipt of the entry form and will be indicated on the relevant entry form. - 763 Late entries for squadded competitions will not normally be accepted after 12:00 on the day preceding the match or matches concerned, or the first match of a staged shoot.
 Late entries may be accepted at the discretion of the squadding staff and only as target availability will permit.

-764 Tickets for GR&P Unlimited events and McQueen events must be purchased on the range.
+764 Tickets for GR&P Unlimited events and McQueen events (including ammunition vouchers for McQueen A and D) must be purchased at the NRA Offices (Front Counter).